-- Picual Olive Oil San Benito 5 l19.90 €Extra virgin olive oil of the picual variety 1.
+- Picual Olive Oil San Benito 5 l33.70 €Extra virgin olive oil of the picual variety 1.
 Characteristics of olive oil of San Benito: Extra virgin olive oil bottled in a plastic bottle (PET) a) Aroma San Benito’s extra virgin olive oil of the picual variety is a strong, balanced oil, with a great taste, a little itching and bitterness.
 In the mouth […]

-- Olive oil Hacienda Real 5 l22.50 €Extra virgin olive oil filtered Hacienda Real 5 l.
+- Olive oil Hacienda Real 5 l47.50 €Extra virgin olive oil filtered Hacienda Real 5 l.
 Natural coupage mainly of the varieties picual, picudo and hojiblanca 1.
-Characteristics of Hacienda Real oil: Extra virgin olive oil bottled in a PET plastic bottle a) Aroma Hacienda Real’s extra virgin olive oil is a smooth, balanced oil, with a great taste and very little […]
+Characteristics of Hacienda Real oil: Product Information a) Packaging Extra virgin olive oil bottled in a PET plastic bottle with a plastic cap. b) Fantastic EVOO Hacienda Real is a smooth and elegant EVOO, with […]

 Index: